 What Kind Is Right for Me?

-In the battle of hybrid vs. GMO vs. heirloom plants, we suggest growing both hybrid and heirloom vegetables (especially tomatoes!).
+In the battle of hybrid vs. heirloom plants, we suggest growing both hybrid and heirloom vegetables (especially tomatoes!).
 Doing so will ensure a reliable, flavorful harvest that offers a lot of variety and, truly, the best of both worlds.